Dr Crokes GAA: History

 The club went into decline, having very lean times on the football field in the 1930s, '40s and early '50s, which was surprising because they could still call on some top class players – three county players at any given time, and the administration was well organised.

-In the 1950s becoming once again the dominant team in East Kerry, winning ten O'Donoghue Cup’s in another fifteen year spell, but unfortunately failing in the final stages of the Kerry Senior Football Championship.
-Maybe no great success in winning for a few years after, but this time the standard was held, and entering the 1980s with a youth policy in place for some years, everyone had hopes for a repeat of the early glory years – this time they were not disappointed.
+In the 1950s the team again became the dominant team in East Kerry, winning ten O'Donoghue Cups in a fifteen-year span, but did not advance past the final stages of the Kerry Senior Football Championship.
+The team had limited success in the following years, though it maintained its standard of play.
+Entering the 1980s, with a youth policy that had been in place for several years, the team went on to repeat its earlier success.

-Everything seemed to come right in the centennial (1986), when the Dr Crokes were again performing against the best and winning Kerry Intermediate Football Championship, County Club Championship, County League, a setback again in two County Finals, but eventually going on to become Kerry Senior Football Championship winners, Munster Senior Club Football Championship winners on two occasions, and then the ultimate prize – the All-Ireland Senior Club Football Championship, won in Croke Park on St. Patrick's Day 1992.
+Everything seemed to go right in the centennial (1986), when the Dr Crokes won the Kerry Intermediate Football Championship, the County Club Championship, and the County League, however they ultimately lost again in the two County Finals.
+They went on to win the Kerry Senior Football Championship in 1991, the Munster Senior Club Football Championship in 1990 and 1991, and the prestigious All-Ireland Senior Club Football Championship in Croke Park on St. Patrick's Day 1992.

 Hurling, which played such an important role within the club in the 1920s, 30s and 40s, was revived and organized in the centennial year.
 In a short time they have made a huge impact – winning East Kerry competitions, County League Division 3, and were crowned Intermediate Champions of Kerry for 1999 and again in 2000.

-Camogie was a game which the Dr Croke ladies were very proficient in during the 1920/1930s.
-Now the ladies are very much into the football, showing the same expertise and skill and forging a name for themselves in the County and already under age players have gone on to represent Kerry and have won All Ireland medals at under 14s and 16s.
+The Dr Croke ladies played camogie during the 1920s and 1930s.
+The club's players currently participate in football, with underage players representing Kerry and winning All-Ireland medals at the under-14 and under-16 levels.

-Dr. Crokes have three adult teams football– A,B & C, an under 21, minor, under 16s, 14s, 12s, and coaching every Saturday mornings for under 6, 8, and 10s. hurling 1 intermediate, u16, 14, 12, 10, 8. ladies football Senior, minor, u16, 14, 12, 10, 8.
+Dr. Crokes have three adult teams football– A, B & C, an under 21, minor, under 16s, 14s, 12s, and coaching every Saturday mornings for under 6, 8, and 10s. hurling 1 intermediate, u16, 14, 12, 10, 8. ladies football Senior, minor, u16, 14, 12, 10, 8.